Skip to Content

 https://x.x.x.x:4444

-Where x.x.x.x is any IP address of the system, unless you changed the default 0.0.0.0 during oplonsetup configuration.
+Where x.x.x.x is any IP address assigned to the system (unless you changed the default 0.0.0.0 during oplonsetup).

-• Login: root (or the username chosen during setup)
+• Login: root (or the account set during setup)

 Login screen